-This creamy chicken wild rice soup, loaded with vegetables is a quick, easy and utterly satisfying cold weather fare.
-Serve it with our quick No Knead Bread.
+This creamy chicken wild rice soup loaded with vegetables is a quick, easy and utterly satisfying cold weather fare.
+This is a soup that will fill you up and warm you up at the same time, full of creamy, savoury goodness!

 I know I’ve been sharing many soups lately.
 Forgive me but it’s cold outside and we all need extra comfort at the moment.
 Plus I’ve been getting requests from you for more soup recipes and I am nothing if not obliging.